 Supplementing your home-school curriculum with coursework at your local high school and/or community college will give us further evidence of your preparedness for academic success in a traditional college environment.

-Generally, home-school students are required to submit the following application materials:
+Generally, to have a strong application to Lewis & Clark, home-school students should submit the following application materials:

 - Online Common Application (including essay and supplemental questions)